PrestaShop/docs/src/content/1.7/modules/concepts/controllers/admin-controllers/override-decorate-controller.md

 {{% notice warning %}}
 **This method is not recommended** unless you intend to rewrite the whole controller.
 In addition, if the implementation is updated in later versions of PrestaShop, your override will ignore these updates, which might create bugs.
 {{% /notice %}}

 {{% notice tip %}}
 if you have trouble writing the right service configuration for your controller, you can use Symfony debugger to dump the routes with `php bin/console debug:container`.
 It can also be helpful to find the service ID of the controller.
 {{% /notice %}}

+Instead of replacing the whole controller, we recommend _extending_ its behavior using [service decoration](https://symfony.com/doc/3.4/service_container/service_decoration.html).
+By implementing the [decorator pattern](https://refactoring.guru/design-patterns/decorator), you can keep most or all of the original behavior of the decorated controller, and only customize the parts you want.

+{{% notice note %}}
+While you could achieve a similar end with an override (by making your controller extend the original one), the composition pattern provides a greater degree of freedom, while leaving all complexity of initialization and dependency management to the service container.
+{{% /notice %}}

 ## Decorate the controller